 Activate the manual bilge pump briefly each time the boat is used to ensure pumps are operating properly.
-Activate the automatic switch manually to verify operation by running water into the aft bilge compartment until the pump activates.
+Activate the automatic switch manually to verify operation by placing a wet rag across the sensor and mounting bracket.
 There is a delay built into the switch before the pump will activate.
-The pump will continue to operate for a short time after the water is removed.
-Refer to the water pump manufacturer's information under "Plumbing" for more information.
+The pump will continue to operate for a short time after the rag is removed.
+Refer to the Water Witch manufacturer's information under "Plumbing" for more information.